prathvi2002/PrivateTools/Readme.md

 ## Features

-- Extracts domains and subdomains from a list of URLs.
+- Extract domains and subdomains from the source code of a list of URLs.
 - Utilizes web scraping techniques to fetch HTML content.
 - Identifies and extracts unique domains and subdomains.
 - Outputs results to the terminal.